Chart Color Schemes

 Health performance in Kew is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Kew faces significant health challenges, with various conditions affecting both younger and older age groups.
-The rate of private health cover in Kew is low at approximately 46% (around 870 people), compared to 48.6% across the rest of NSW and a national average of 55.3%.
-Arthritis and mental health issues are the most common medical conditions, affecting 16.5% and 8.6% of residents respectively.
+The rate of private health cover in Kew is extremely low at approximately 46%, covering around 881 people.
+This compares to a rate of 48.9% across the Rest of NSW, and a national average of 55.7%.

-However, 50.0% of residents report being free from medical ailments, compared to 59.9% across the rest of NSW.
-Kew has a higher proportion of seniors aged 65 and over at 46.9% (around 885 people), compared to 28.7% in the rest of NSW.
-Despite this, health outcomes among seniors in Kew are better than those of the general population.
+The most prevalent medical conditions are arthritis (affecting 16.5%) and mental health issues (8.6%), while 50% of residents report having no medical ailments.
+This is lower than the Rest of NSW figure of 59.9%.
+Kew has a higher proportion of seniors, with 46.9% aged 65 and over (896 people), compared to 28.7% in the Rest of NSW.
+Despite this, health outcomes among seniors in Kew are generally better than those of the general population.

 Frequently Asked Questions - Health